Anti-Inflammatory Diet Plan →

 two hands holding a white bowl full of gluten free gnocchi pesto pasta salad with blistered cherry tomatoes and green beans and a fork

-What Exactly Is Gnocchi?
-And is it Gluten Free?
+What Is Gnocchi? is it Gluten-Free?

 While the exact origins of the word gnocchi (pronounced N’YAW-kee) are unknown, the popular potato dumplings are from northern Italy.
 Light and airy, gnocchi are little dumplings typically made out of potatoes, though many variations exist.
 We’ll talk more about the ingredients below!